 The apps you build are often most useful when they're available right where people are doing their work.
-PowerApps enables you to embed apps in an iframe so that you can integrate those apps into websites and Power BI dashboards.
+PowerApps enables you to embed apps in an iframe so that you can integrate those apps into websites and other services, such as Power BI or SharePoint.

-In this topic, we'll show you how to set parameters for app embedding; then we'll embed our Asset Ordering app in a website and a dashboard.
+In this topic, we'll show you how to set parameters for app embedding; then we'll embed our Asset Ordering app in a website.

 You can also integrate PowerApps into SharePoint Online (without using an iframe).
 For more information, see Generate an app from within SharePoint using PowerApps.